Ada-Developers-Academy/core-unit-2/deployment/activity-deploying-to-heroku.md

 1. How would you describe the overall development workflow, from the beginning of a project, to deployment?
 1. How would you like to celebrate a successful deployment?

+### !callout-info

+## Repeat with Solar System API

-If there is time, repeat this process with Solar System API.
+Our skills improve with repetition.
+If there is time during the activity, repeat the deployment process with Solar System API.
+If there is _not_ time, deploy Solar System API as an individual activity.

+### !end-callout

 ## How to Review